 - Support for all major platforms & browsers

 - Generally more expensive than competitors

 ExpressVPN may not be the most affordable option, but it still tops our list of best iPhone VPNs thanks to its reliability, fast speeds, and the ability to use it on various platforms with ease.
 Its iPhone VPN app is well-rated and easy to use for getting service set up and switch locations., too.
 If you do encounter any issues, 24/7 live support can help you out.

 Our pals at Android Central praised ExpressVPN's widespread server availability, super speeds, and ease of setup in their ExpressVPN review.
 You can use ExpressVPN to add security to your browsing sessions, spoof your location to access geo-restricted media, and more.

-In addition to being able to use it on your iPhone and iPad, you can also use ExpressVPN on Mac, Android, Windows, web browsers, and so much more.
-In fact, the only real downside of ExpressVPN is that you can only used it simultaneously on five devices which is on the lower end, though you can set it up on your Wi-Fi router which only counts as one connection even if all of your tech is hooked up to Wi-Fi at home.
+In addition to using it as an iPhone or iPad VPN, you can also use ExpressVPN on Mac, Android, Windows, web browsers, and so much more.
+In fact, the only real downside of ExpressVPN is that you can only use it simultaneously on five devices which is on the lower end, though you can set it up on your Wi-Fi router, which only counts as one connection even if all of your tech is hooked up to Wi-Fi at home.